kbkuba/waterfall-gantt-chart/README.md

 How to Use

-    Open the Application: Open the gantt.html file in your browser or visit the live demo link.
+    Download: Download the gantt.html file from this repository.

-    Paste Your Data: Copy your project data from a spreadsheet (e.g., Excel, Google Sheets) and paste it into the large text area at the bottom.
+    Open: Open the gantt.html file in your web browser (e.g., Chrome, Firefox, Edge).
+You can do this by double-clicking the file or dragging it into a browser window.

-    Click "Render": The chart will be generated instantly.
+    Paste Your Data: Paste your project data from a spreadsheet into the large text area at the bottom.

-    Customize the View: Use the controls in the header to adjust the zoom, row height, and other options to your liking.
+    Render & Customize: The chart will render automatically.
+Use the controls in the header to adjust the view to your liking.

     Download Your Chart: Click "Download SVG" or "Download PNG" to get your high-quality export.